svarukala/MSTeamsIncomingWebhooksUtil/List-ConnectorsUsingPurview.md

 The CSV report generated using the above method contains a JSON formatted column header **"AuditData"** that contains a lot of useful information including Team name/id, Channel name etc.

-You can split the "AuditData" column using Excel.
+You can split the "AuditData" column by opening the CSV file in Excel.
 Follow below instructions:
 1. Open the CSV in Excel.
 2. Select the column in excel.
 3. Go to the Data tab and select From Table/Range.
 Excel will ask if your data has headers.
 Click OK.
 That opens the Power Query editor.